Things to See & Do:

 In Code Club, kids (ages 8-16) learn different computer programming languages and how to make apps, computer games, and websites.
 Registration required.

 Creative fun for children and their caregivers with Lego and Duplo blocks.

 Kindergarten - 3rd grade kids, visit our Learning Lab to check out and engage with Literacy Kits packed with a variety of activities that focus on key reading skills.

-Children ages 0-18 can enjoy a free, healthy meal and educational activity, provided by St Mary’s Food Bank.
+Children ages 0-18 can enjoy a free, healthy meal, plus volunteers will be available in 10-minute sessions, for basic homework questions.
+Meals are provided by St Mary’s Food Bank.